(with reels to match - the wee one is 2" diameter from Mr Brown)

 Hello,

-I'm 46 and have had a varied career since graduating in Engineering, working initially in marketing, then IT and now business consulting.
-My wife Isabel and I live in central Edinburgh with daughter Ellie 13 and son Sandy 7.
-I'm originally from Aberdeen, but spent about 20 years living in England (Cambridge, Buckinghamshire, Hampshire and Oxfordshire), returning to Scotland two and a half years ago.
+I'm 51 and have had a varied career since graduating in Engineering, working initially in marketing, then IT and now business consulting.
+My wife Isabel and I live in central Edinburgh with daughter Ellie 17 and son Sandy 12.
+I'm originally from Aberdeen, but spent about 20 years living in England (Cambridge, Buckinghamshire, Hampshire and Oxfordshire), returning to Scotland in 2007.

 From a fishing point of view I love to fish for, and return, salmon on the Dee when I can.
 I also do a bit of trout fishing, but nowhere near as much as I used to do when living in the south of England.